-- No person may - - (a) collect or attempt to collect money in a street or public place or organise or in any way assist in the organisation of such collection,
+- (1) No person may - - (a) collect or attempt to collect money in a street or public place or organise or in any way assist in the organisation of such collection, except with the written permission of the municipality and subject to any conditions that may be imposed by the municipality; - (b) collect from door to door, beg or solicit or accept alms, except with the written permission of the municipality; or - (c) distribute a handbill or similar advertising material or cause it to be distributed in any street or public place, by placing it on or in any vehicle without prior permission of the municipality.

-- except with the written permission of the municipality and subject to any conditions that may be imposed by the municipality; - (b) collect from door to door, beg or solicit or accept alms, except with the written permission of the municipality; or - (c) distribute a handbill or similar advertising material or cause it to be distributed in any street or public place, or place any handbill or similar advertising material or cause it to be placed on or in any vehicle without prior permission of the municipality. - (2) An application fee may be levied in respect of any application in terms of subsection (c).
+(2) An application fee may be levied in respect of any application in terms of subsection (c).